Toronto Market Analysis

 Tale of two markets – what’s going on with condos?

-In terms of the the number of new condo apartment listings that came onto the market in Toronto in April, we had 3,707 new listings, compared to 3,584 new listings in March.
-That’s about 3% more new condo listings, on a month over month basis.
-When we look against a year ago, we actually had fewer new condo listings this April than back in April 2024.
-Given the glut of media stories about the terrible condo market, that’s not particularly surprising.
+In terms of the the number of new condo apartment listings that came onto the market in Toronto in August, we had 2,237 new listings, compared to 3,330 new listings in July.
+That’s about 33% fewer new condo listings, on a month over month basis.
+Just like the market as a whole, that is a drop in the typical level of condo listings that come on the market in August, which typically is between 2,500 to 2,700 listings.

 Let’s look in detail at the two specific stats that tell us how it felt to buy and sell in Toronto this month.